TrashMob-eco/TrashMob/README.md

 ## Getting Started - Mobile Development

-The mobile app is written using Xamarin.
+The mobile app is written using .NET MAUI.
 It requires a few prerequisites in order to get it compiling and running.

-1. Ensure you have installed the Xamarin components to Visual Studio
+1. Ensure you have installed the latest version of Visual Studio and the .NET MAUI Framework option
 2. Install Android Studio https://developer.android.com/studio
 3. Create an Android Emulator device in Android Studio
-4. Load the TrashMobMobile.sln Project in Visual Studio.
+4. Load the TrashMobMobileApp.sln Project in Visual Studio.
-5. Set your startup project to TrashMobMobile.Android
+5. Set your startup project to TrashMobMobileApp
 5. In order to have the maps feature work, you will need to do the following:
     1. Create a Google Maps account: https://developers.google.com/maps/gmp-get-started
     2. Get your Google API Key from your Google Project